jtakayama/makahiki/install/redhat_readme.txt

 Run the script with the options specified for your operating system:

-Ubuntu x86:
-% ./install/install.py --initialize_instance --os ubuntu --arch x86

-Ubuntu x64:
+RHEL 6 x64:
-% ./install/install.py --initialize_instance --os ubuntu --arch x64
+% ./install/install_altinstall.py --initialize_instance --os redhat --arch x64

 You will need to answer "Y" to the question "Do you wish to continue (Y/n)?"